-Our precious little Hope has spent the past month in Los Angeles with her wonderful foster-moms, America and Maria, gaining strength and becoming healthy enough to travel to Colorado to Harley’s House of Hope … and that will finally happen this Sunday!! (we’ll provide updates, of course!)
+Our precious little Hope has spent the past month in Los Angeles with her wonderful foster-moms, America and Maria, gaining strength and becoming healthy enough to travel to Colorado to Harley’s Dream… and that will finally happen this Sunday!! (we’ll provide updates, of course!)

 Thank you to everyone for keeping this sweet girl in your thoughts and prayers, and thank you for donating toward her medical care – we are very grateful.
 Once Hope arrives in Colorado we will provide additional veterinary care and then we will find her the most perfect, loving home.

 Mar 24, 2019

 Hope’s foster-mom tells us that she’s always wagging her tail and she loves to explore the yard!
 She’s getting stronger every day and soon she’ll be able to travel to Colorado.
 Once she arrives, she will receive additional veterinary care and then we’ll find her the perfect forever home!